duetds/date-picker/README.md

 <duet-date-picker identifier="date"></duet-date-picker>
 ```

 **Please note: Importing the CSS file is optional and only needed if you’re planning on using the default theme.
-See [theming section](#theming) for more information.
-Additionally, we favor the usage of CDN like JSDelivr over the above approach if you’re not server side rendering Duet Date Picker.
-See [getting started section](#getting-started) find the correct script tags.**
+See [theming section](#theming) for more information.**

 ## Usage with Angular